AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learner-transcripts.md

 Learn how to download learner transcript based on users, learning objects, or skills in Captivate Prime.

-Adobe Captivate Prime enables the Managers of an organization to generate the transcripts associated with learners.
+Adobe Learning Manager enables the Managers of an organization to generate the transcripts associated with learners.

 ## Generate learner transcripts {#generatelearnertranscripts}